 To become an expert at choosing healthy cat food, you need to understand what is considered healthy for cats.
 What kind of nutrients does the cat need daily to stay healthy and satisfied?
-When you know what makes a good cat nutrition, you can easily pick up any can or bag of cat food, read the label and immediately see if this is something that is good for your cat.
+Goal of this cat food advisor article is to help you know what makes good cat nutrition.
+Then you can easily pick up any can or bag of cat food, read the label and immediately see if this is something that is good for your cat.

 What should cats naturally eat?